 After a bad start with this tobacco I finally got to taste it's true nature.
 I got delivered a tin, that was so dry, that the first layer of tobacco crumbled to an ash-like consistence.
 HU apologized very friendly and send offered me a tin of another tobacco (Scotney which I reviewed yesterday).
 Also they acted quickly and took all other tins of Red Sparkle in stock out of sale, because it had to be a production-mistake they said.
 Shit happens.
 But thank you a lot for the friendly and personal support @HU-Tobacco

-I "brought this tobacco back to life" with a moistening clay-coin in the tin for 4 days.
+I "brought this tobacco back to life" with a moistening clay-coin in the tin for several days.
 A bit of it I had to toss, because it had crumble in first place.
 No problem, there was plenty left, as the tobacco comes in a 100g tin thats completly full!
 I guess it's because of the fluffy Ribbon-Cut.

 The tobacco comes in a ribbon-like cut, with some ribbons being pretty long.
 Interesting, appetizing cut imo.
 The tobacco is supposed to come with pretty low moisture as I got told.
 Ready to smoke right away.

 Tin smell isn't licorice at all to me.
 It's sweet-fruity, with a slightly sour note in the back, but very decent.
 All in all pretty tasty.
 Smells like an real heavy Aromatic in the tin - but the smoke is a bit more gentle flavouring-wise.

 Packing, lighting - no problem!
 Once it burns it delivers a full (in terms of different flavours), fruity and woodsy, slightly smoky taste.
 A slightly woodsy-sour and sweet flavour prevails.
 A bit spice and tangy from the Kentucky by times, but very rarely.
 A tad of fruit if youre looking for it.
 There's not really any Perique to be noticed - sadly!